-7.5 Module Operation in Low Power Modes
+7.5 Module operation in low-power modes

-The following table illustrates the functionality of each module while the chip is in each of the low power modes.
+The table found here illustrates the functionality of each module while the chip is in each of the low power modes.

 The standard behavior is shown with some exceptions for Compute Operation (CPO) and Partial Stop2 (PSTOP2).